-- Applications of organic manures are not permitted. - Applications of nitrogen and potassium fertiliser are permitted: - Applications of nitrogen-containing inorganic fertilisers are permitted up to a maximum of the recommended amount given for that category of grassland in the AHDB Nutrient Management Guide (RB209), but not to exceed 100kgN/ha per year. - Maintenance applications of potash are permitted, as per the AHDB Nutrient Management Guide (RB209) - Applications of lime are permitted. - Grazing by livestock is not permitted, except for light grazing by sheep between 1st November and 28th February inclusive.
-Supplementary feeding except by energy blocks is not permitted. - Pesticide applications are not permitted except for spot-spraying of injurious weeds.
+- Applications of organic manures are not permitted. - Applications of inorganic fertilisers (N, P, K) are not permitted. - Applications of lime are permitted. - Grazing by livestock is not permitted, except for light grazing by sheep between 1st November and 28th February inclusive.
+Supplementary feeding (except by energy blocks) is not permitted. - Pesticide applications are not permitted except for spot-spraying of injurious weeds.